kickstarter/native-docs/vm-structure.md

 internal final class ViewModel: ViewModelType, ViewModelInputs, ViewModelOutputs {

-  // Constructor of the view model at the top.
+  // {Constructor of the view model at the top.}

   internal init() {
-    // Assign all outputs in terms of the inputs
+    // {Assign all outputs in terms of the inputs.}

     self.creatorName = self.projectProperty.ignoreNil().map { $0.creator.name }
   }

-  // Implementation of interfaces at the bottom of the view model.
+  // {Implementation of interfaces at the bottom of the view model.}

-  // Decleration of all input functions and the `MutableProperty`s that back them.
+  // {Decleration of all input functions and the `MutableProperty`s that back them.}

   private let projectProperty = MutableProperty<Project?>(nil)
   internal func configureWith(project project: Project) {